The Successful Stuttering Management Program is an intensive stuttering treatment program for adolescent and adult stutterers held in the summer.

 Eastern Washington University is a regional, comprehensive public university located in Cheney, Wash., with programs also offered in Bellevue, Everett, Kent, Seattle, Shoreline, Spokane, Tacoma and Vancouver.

-Eastern is a driving force for the culture, economy and vitality of the Inland Northwest region.
-The university's beautiful campus, NCAA Division I athletics and opportunities for hands-on, real-world learning provide a classic, yet unique college experience.
-A focus on personal attention, faculty excellence and community collaboration allows Eastern to accomplish its mission for preparing well-rounded students ready to hit the ground running in their chosen career fields.
+Eastern is a driving force for the culture, economy, and vitality of the Inland Northwest region.
+The university's beautiful campus, NCAA Division I athletics, and opportunities for hands-on, real-world learning provide a classic yet unique college experience.
+A focus on personal attention, faculty excellence, and community collaboration allows Eastern to accomplish its mission of preparing well-rounded students ready to hit the ground running in their chosen career fields.

 Communication Sciences and Disorders - Riverpoint Campus, in Spokane

-The Department of Communication Sciences and Disorders offers three programs: an undergraduate program leading to the Bachelor of Arts degree; a graduate program leading to the Master of Science degree; and a post baccalaureate program that allows individuals with bachelor's degrees in other disciplines to prepare for graduate study in Communication Sciences and Disorders.
-We are located in the Health Sciences Building on the Riverpoint Campus in downtown Spokane, WA.
-We are are a cooperative program with Washington State University.
+The Department of Communication Sciences and Disorders offers three programs: an undergraduate program leading to the Bachelor of Arts degree, a graduate program leading to the Master of Science degree, and a post-baccalaureate program that allows individuals with bachelor's degrees in other disciplines to prepare for graduate study in Communication Sciences and Disorders.
+We are located in the Catalyst Building on the Riverpoint Campus in downtown Spokane, WA.